HannesWell/www.eclipse.org-eclipse/news/4.36/index.md

 - [New features for Java developers](jdt.md)
 - [New APIs in the Platform and Equinox](platform_isv.md)
 - [New features for plug-in developers](pde.md)

+A special thanks to [every person who contributed](acknowledgements.md) to this Eclipse release!